cast-org/figuration/site/4.0/widgets/popover.md

 ### Pre-generated Popover

-Have a complex content that you would like to show in a popover, or one that is updated dynamically?
+Have complex content that you would like to show in a popover, or one that is updated dynamically?
 Create the popover and then link to it with the `target` option.

 {% capture example %}
 <button type="button" class="btn btn-info" data-cfw="popover" data-cfw-popover-target="#popoverExample0" data-cfw-popover-placement="forward">Show Popover</button>